A semi-supervised framework for diverse multiple hypothesis testing scenarios: Supplementary Methods

 \subsection{Further implementation details of ZAP}

 We used the default parameters of \texttt{zap\_asymp} from the ZAP package \url{https://github.com/dmhleung/zap}.
 In all simulations and real data experiments, we considered a natural cubic spline basis expansion on each side information variable with six degrees of freedom using \texttt{splines::ns}.
-This choice was based on their own analysis on two of the real data sets that we consider here, Airway and Bottomly.
+This choice was based on their own analysis on two of the real datasets that we consider here, Airway and Bottomly.
 The exception was in Simulation 6, where we directly used all 100 side information variables rather than applying a spline basis expansion on each of them.
-In Simulation 5 and 6, we used the test statistics obtained as input, while in the real data experiments we converted the p-values to z-values by using the transformation $\pm \Phi^{-1}(p_i/2)$ on each p-value $p_i$ where the signs are chosen \textit{i.i.d} uniformly.
+ZAP requires explicit test-statistics, specifically z-scores, as input.
+In Simulations 5, 7 and 8, we used the test statistics as input.
+Since the p-values are obtained from a one-sided test, there is a one-to-one correspondence between the p-value information and test statistic information.
+Thus our comparisons in Simulations 5, 7, and 8, are still effectively based on the p-values as we addressed in Section~\ref{sec:pval_side}.
+In Simulation 6, explicit z-score test statistics were not generated by the simulation.
+Hence, we used the inverse normal CDF $\Phi^{-1}$ to convert the p-values to a z-score test statistic.
+In the real data experiments, instead of directly using the $\Phi^{-1}(p_i)$, we converted the p-values to z-values using the transformation $\pm \Phi^{-1}(p_i/2)$ on each p-value $p_i$ where the signs are chosen \textit{i.i.d.}\ uniformly.
+Otherwise, applying the transformation $\Phi^{-1}(p_i)$ to true null p-values with a non-decreasing density, or a spike near 1, will produce consistently large z-scores and will be incorrectly discovered by ZAP as an artefact of the data transformation.